opencog/generate/README.md

 Upcoming plans are to provide constraints to generate planar graphs.
-An extension to force linear order (so as to obtain sequences, e.g. word sequences) is also equired.
+An extension to force linear order (so as to obtain sequences, e.g. word sequences) is also required.

 Some of the missing features are listed in the github issues list.